 Step 3.
 Set or Change Timezone on CentOS 8.

 To list all available time zones, you can either list the files in the

 ...
 Europe/London Europe/Luxembourg Europe/Madrid ....
 Europe/Moscow Europe/Oslo Europe/Paris Europe/German Europe/Prague Europe/Riga Europe/Rome

 Once you identify which time zone is accurate to your location, run the following command as

 After that, run the

 Local time: Sat 2021-04-21 22:44:22 UTC Universal time: Sat 2021-04-21 22:46:22 UTC RTC time: Sat 2021-04-21 22:30:33 Time zone: Europe/German (EDT, -0400) System clock synchronized: yes NTP service: active RTC in local TZ: no

 Congratulations!
-You have successfully change the timezone.
-Thanks for using this tutorial set or change the timezone on your CentOS 8 system.
+You have successfully changed the timezone.
+Thanks for using this tutorial set or changing the timezone on your CentOS 8 system.
 For additional help or useful information, we recommend you check the official CentOS website.